pvcnt/mergeable/apps/website/src/content/docs/user-guide/inbox.md

 ![Dashboard sections](../../../assets/screenshots/dashboard-empty.png)

 But those are only created for your convenience, as they can all be modified or even replaced.
+Please note that nothing prevents a pull request from appearing in several sections.

 ### Add a new section